 About The Restaurant & Owners

-Our tiny, 32 seat spot is comfortable and lived in, humble and well worn; in the morning it smells like blueberry muffins and fresh ground coffee; in the evening, buttermilk fried chicken and waffles.
+We began in a tiny, 32 seat spot that is now comfortable and lived in, humble and well worn; in the morning it smells like blueberry muffins and fresh ground coffee; in the evening, fried chicken and waffles.
 All day and night it sounds like latin-southern-blue note jazz.

 When we began, we were a small wholesale baking company with a storefront and a few loyal neighborhood customers who lingered over coffee and muffins and tapped out on their laptop keys (before smartphones were born).